 Unsuccessful applicants have the right to seek a review of outcome, on procedural grounds only.
 To request a review of outcome, please write a brief letter detailing the basis on which the review is requested.
-The letter, clearly marked "Confidential Appeal", should be submitted as an email attachment to Julian Zipparo, Manager, Pre Award, Research Services julian.zipparo@mq.edu.au.
+The letter, clearly marked "Confidential Appeal", should be submitted as an email attachment to Louise Fleck, Director, Research Services louise.fleck@mq.edu.au.